cringedcoder/cringedcoder.github.io/src/posts/pushing-subtree-to-master.md

 manually is not worth considering.

 The best solution I've came across is to use the git subtree command.
-The case with Github personal page is the opposite to Github project page.
-In Github project page we would create custom_source_branch and subtree to gh-pages or different custom_page_branch which would be indicated in settings as Github page branch.
-In this case we can't change the Github personal page branch.
+The case with GitHub personal page is the opposite to GitHub project page.
+In GitHub project page we would create custom_source_branch and subtree to gh-pages or different custom_page_branch which would be indicated in settings as GitHub page branch.
+In this case we can't change the GitHub personal page branch.
 It always is master.
 So I've created gh-pages branch and pushed all files in there.

 ```bash